edwardzieminski/edwardzieminski/README.md

-### Hi there 👋
+## Hi there! 👋 Welcome to my GitHub profile!

-I work as **Senior Business Process Analyst**, however besides analysis for new app implementation, at my job I also act as developer quite often.
+I’m a **Software Engineer** with a passion for technology and programming that started back in primary school.
+Here's a quick overview of my current tech stack:

+### 🛠️ Technologies I work with:
+- **Languages**: C#, F#, TypeScript
+- **Frameworks**: ASP.NET Core, WPF, Next.js (App Router), React
+- **Cloud Services (AWS)**: EC2, Lambda, Amplify, DynamoDB, RDS, Cognito
+- **Infrastructure as Code**: Terraform

+### 👨‍💻 A bit about my journey:
-I am passionate about programming since primary school.
-I wrote my first program in **Turbo Pascal** in 2000.
-Since then I tried HTML, CSS, JS (jQuery), PHP, MySQL, PostgreSQL, SQLite, C++, QT, VBA and finally C#.
-It was always my hobby, but last years I decided to master my skills in C#.
+I wrote my first program in **Turbo Pascal** in the year 2000, and since then, I've explored a variety of languages and technologies including HTML, CSS, JavaScript (jQuery), PHP, MySQL, PostgreSQL, SQLite, C++, Qt, and VBA, before settling into **C#** as my primary language.

-Currently I conduct a [YouTube channel for C# beginners](https://www.youtube.com/channel/UCu2zTB_M-xzF8uhe2tbLahA/) (in Polish language).
-I also conduct [a blog](https://kurscsharp.pl/).
-Those activities became my new hobby and caused that I pay even more attention to boost my C# skills.

-From time to time I like to do some Kata excercises on https://www.codewars.com/ .
-I publish my solutions in my [GitHub organization](https://github.com/Edward-s-Codewars-Solutions).
-And this is my current Codewars rank:
+### 🎥 Projects & Community Engagement:
+In the past, I ran a [YouTube channel](https://www.youtube.com/channel/UCu2zTB_M-xzF8uhe2tbLahA/) (in Polish) focused on helping **C# beginners**.
+Although it’s on pause for now, I may revive it in the future!
+I also wrote articles on my blog: [Kurs C#](https://kurscsharp.pl/).

+### 🧠 Problem Solving:
+I enjoy sharpening my skills by solving Katas on [Codewars](https://www.codewars.com), where you can check out my current rank below:

 [![Edward's Codewars rank](https://www.codewars.com/users/edwardzieminski/badges/large)](https://www.codewars.com/users/edwardzieminski)

+---

+Feel free to connect or explore my repositories! 😊

 <!--
 **edwardzieminski/edwardzieminski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.